Sri0405/TwitterSentimentAnalysis/README.md

 # TwitterSentimentAnalysis
-A simple Python Based Twitter Sentiment Analysis
+Twitter Sentiment Analysis using Twitter REST API, Python

 As part of course- Introduction to Data Science Coursera